excaliburjs/Excalibur/src/engine/Docs/Actions.md

 ## Custom Actions

-The API does allow you to implement new actions by implementing the [[IAction]] interface, but this will be improved in future versions as right now it is meant for the Excalibur team and can be advanced to implement.
+The API does allow you to implement new actions by implementing the [[Action]] interface, but this will be improved in future versions as right now it is meant for the Excalibur team and can be advanced to implement.